 - Degradation: This refers to how the material deteriorates when it is exposed to a chemical.
 A material may dissolve, get weaker, turn brittle or change and it is important to choose gear that does not degrade and put workers at risk.

 - Breakthrough time: This is the amount of time it takes a chemical to pass through a material and reach the skin.
 Manufacturers test breakthrough time, and you will want to read your gear’s specifications to ensure the breakthrough time allows workers to complete tasks safely.
 You can use permeation rate to measure how long it takes a chemical to seep through a material.

 - Tactile sensitivity: It is important to consider the potential hazards of chemical protective clothing.
 A glove with low tactile sensitivity is thick and may not fit as snugly around the hand.
 This can increase the risk of spills and dropped equipment and can lead to chafing and dermatitis.
 Choose gloves that allow for as much tactile dexterity as possible.

 Shop Chemical Protective Clothing in Bulk

-SUNLINE Supply is an FDA-certified company, offering only the highest-rated products from FDA-certified vendors.
+SUNLINE Supply is a company, offering only the highest-rated products from vendors.
 Buy chemical protective clothing in bulk from SUNLINE Supply if your workers are exposed to chemical hazards.